gsakkas/rite/NOTES.md

   - willing to pay $20-25/hr
     - does this mean new IRB?

-- [ ] connect the editor, type error, and bad term
+- [X] connect the editor, type error, and bad term
   - also highlight corresponding source node of selected graph node

+- [ ] insert subterm edge to BAD term when the STUCK term contains it as a subterm

 - [ ] prepare 20min intro to tool

 - [ ] maybe symbolic evaluator to improve coverage

 - [ ] test different timeouts

+- [ ] debug filter example!!!
+  - `let` binder seems to be problematic

+- [ ] visualize environment when you click on a node